Ike Leggett: Third term as county executive

 Leggett won the Democratic nomination for a third term, gaining 45 percent of the vote to 33 percent for former county executive Doug Duncan and 22 percent for councilmember Phil Andrews, and winning 80 percent of county precincts.
 In the fall general election Leggett defeated the Republican candidate James Shalleck by 65-35 percent, winning 212 of 245 voting precincts.
 Leggett declared before the passage of term limits in the county in 2016, that he would not run for re-election.

 Leggett was elected as president of the Maryland Association of Counties in January 2015.
 In January 2017, he vetoed a bill which would have gradually raised the county minimum wage to $15 an hour by 2020.

 Personal life

 Leggett is currently married to his second wife, Catherine.

+Leggett and his wife are longtime philanthropic supporters of Montgomery College, with Catherine receiving an honorary degree in 2019.
+In September 2024, the college dedicated its Math and Science Building to Catherine and Isiah.